 - Create a science-based measure of vegetation, separating fact from fiction in ongoing debates and for policymakers.

-What the data is telling us is outlined in Figure 4 above which presents the overall trends in forests and woodlands.
+What the data is telling us presents the overall trends in forests and woodlands.
 At the national level the area of forest and woodlands is increasing, and the conversion (removal) of primary forest to other land uses has declined by more than 90 percent from 1990 levels.
 In net terms, clearing of primary forest (pre 1988) has declined significantly and forests are regenerating at a greater rate than clearing of secondary forests is occurring.
 Regionally, the majority of vegetation management is associated with clearing of regrowth, managing fire and fence lines and for fodder harvesting during periods of drought.

 Overall Australia’s grazed agricultural lands are increasing in woody vegetation cover in terms of both extent and density at a greater rate than clearing of secondary forests.
-The conversion of primary forest to other land uses has also declined by more than 90% from 1990 levels.
 Over the past five years, those regions identified to have removed more than 5% of primary forest (1% per year) can largely be attributed to forestry harvesting (pre-1988 plantings on private land) in the southern regions and cyclones and fire damage in the northern regions.
 Further work is required to separate natural disturbance from clearing events.

-Using the information compiled for the Framework, producers will be able to compare their tree cover and ground cover levels to relevant regional benchmarks aimed at increasing cover in erosion prone landscapes and improving both soil health and productivity.
+Using the information compiled for the ABSF, producers are able to compare their tree cover and ground cover levels to relevant regional benchmarks aimed at increasing cover in erosion prone landscapes and improving both soil health and productivity.

 There have been small areas of woody vegetation cleared across larger groups of properties for reasons such as managing regrowth, managing fire and fence lines, and for fodder harvesting in periods of drought.
 As technology improves enabling federal vegetation reporting, the Framework aims to report clearing for different purposes.